Candy Store Cup - Notice of Race (NOR)

 The Captain’s Briefing will be held at 1700 on Wednesday, July 25 at Newport Shipyard.
 Each yacht shall be represented by her Captain, designated RRS-Safety Afterguard Member and Racing Tactician (if applicable).

 Dockage in Newport will be at Newport Shipyard, the official site for the event.
 Dockage will be assigned on a first come, first served basis.
 For more information on dockage contact:

 6. NEWPORT ACCOMMODATIONS

-The Candy Store Cup has a room block with the Newport Marriott.
-Please contact Veronica Brown, event coordinator, for more information: email@example.com
+If you are in need of accommodations during the Candy Store Cup, please contact Veronica Brown, event coordinator, for more information: firstname.lastname@example.org

-Entrants and crewmembers give right and permission to use their name, voice, image, likeness, as well as representation of their yachts in any media (television, print, video footage, and internet media) for the purpose of press information, reporting, promoting and disseminating information.
-For all media, the yacht owner’s name shall not be published without obtaining permission from the Organizer, or the owner directly.
+7. MEDIA RIGHTS Entrants and crewmembers give right and permission to use their name, voice, image, likeness, as well as representation of their yachts in any media (television, print, video footage, and internet media) for the purpose of press information, reporting, promoting and disseminating information.
+For all media, the yacht owner’s name shall not be published without obtaining permission from the organizer, or the owner directly.
 Otherwise, the owner shall be referred to as “the owner of Yacht Name.”

 8.1 It is a requirement of entry to this regatta that each yacht shall be insured by a reputable insurance company for physical loss of, or damage to, the yacht up to current market value of the yacht and all its equipment onboard and also insured for Third Party Liability risks up to $5,000,000 (or the equivalent in other currencies) for the period of the regatta set out in the schedule.